-Since federal law overrides state law, John Carroll University observes and adopts the federal standard.
-Therefore, the use, possession, manufacture, cultivation, dissemination or being under the influence of medical marijuana on University property or at University-related activities is prohibited.
-Possessing or distributing drug paraphernalia is also prohibited whether or not the medical marijuana or paraphernalia was used on-campus, regardless of a medical permit.
+John Carroll University is subject to the federal Drug Free Schools and Communities Act Amendments, a federal law which mandates campus communities be free of controlled substances, including marijuana.
+Federal law prohibits the use of medical marijuana in any form, including but not limited to: smoking, tinctures, topicals, edibles, and oils.
+The use, possession, manufacture, cultivation, dissemination or being under the influence of medical marijuana on University property or at University-related activities is prohibited.
+Possessing or distributing drug paraphernalia is also prohibited whether or not the medical marijuana or paraphernalia was used on-campus, regardless of medical permit.